 Do you want to visit gorgeous Milan, Italy without breaking the bank?

 Many of the attractions, including the famous gallery Pinacoteca di Brera or the splendid Milan Cathedral Il Duomo aren’t free.
-But the good news is, there’s a ton of alternative free activities in the city.
+But the good news is, there are a ton of alternative free activities in the city.

-In fact, we’ve included 33 free things to do in Milan on this list.
+In fact, we’ve included 33 amazing free things to do in Milan on this list.

-From marveling at imposing cathedrals and street murals, and from strolling through lush parks and the coolest neighborhoods, you’ll definitely find enough to fill up your itinerary.
+From marveling at imposing cathedrals and street murals to strolling through lush parks and the coolest neighborhoods, you’ll definitely find enough to fill up your itinerary.

-Ready to explore Milan?
+Ready to explore Milan for free?
 Let’s dive right in!

 Note: This article contains affiliate links.
 In case you purchase something through one of these links, we may receive a small commission at no extra cost for you.
 Thank you for helping us keep creating the free content on this website!